Previous ➥ Lesson 20 ➥ Next

 This lesson contains topics:

-- What is a dative case?
+- What is the dative case?

 - Rules of (articles) declension in dative